About Us Contact Shop

 We got to try amazing cuts of beef like bife de ojo (ribeye), vacio (flank steak), and HUGE ribs!

-The asado (or also called parrillada) was super tender, juicy, salty, and savory.
+The traditional asado (or also called parrillada) was super tender, juicy, salty, and savory.
 It was definitely worth the money and I can’t remember the last time I had beef that good!

 Argentinian asado being cooked over fire.